HaloSPV3/HXE/src/readme.txt

                 kernel's auto-detection mechanism.
 This object permits
                 the retrieval of the last played profile name.

-  Override      Represents the SPV3.Overrides.XML file, which is used
+  Override      Represents the overrides.XML file, which is used for
-                for debugging purposes by forcefully overriding any imposed or default settings by the loader, HCE, OpenSauce or Chimera.
+                debugging purposes by forcefully overriding any imposed or default settings by the loader, HCE, OpenSauce or Chimera.

   Progress      Represents the savegame.bin file, which contains the
                 player's checkpoint data.
 This object infers and exposes the mission & difficulty, which in turn can be saved using the Initiation object for campaign resuming.

+  OpenSauce     Represents the OS\_Settings.User.xml, which contains
+                the OpenSauce user configuration data.
+The loader exposes all of the available options as object properties, for programmable editing of the OpenSauce configuration.
   ---------------------------------------------------------------------

 Documentation on any of the aforementioned files can be found in the doc